 A list of umbrella SPROs/alliances/ consortia/"chained" organisations is published on the China MSA website: http://msa.gov.cn.
-An unofficial translation into English of the list is published on the China oil pollution section of the Club website.
+An unofficial translation into English of the list is published on the Club website.

-41. The agreement refers to Party A and Party B. Where are these terms defined?
+40. The agreement refers to Party A and Party B. Where are these terms defined?